MSTC-DA-IICT/REST-API-Node/README.md

 >This is a Node.js and Express.js project for Hactoberfest 2021, maintained by MSTC DA-IICT.
 The project focuses on making API for food ordering system.
 Other thhan technologies mentioned below it also includes learning about different http methods (GET, POST, PUT, DELETE) and basic CRUD operations.

 >We are trying to create an open source learning media from which every student can learn, We want it to be as much user friendly as possible.

->We need a web developer :technologist: to help us solving these issues.

 <br><br>
 ### :hammer_and_wrench: Skills